Mastering the Taper: Confidence, Recovery, and Performance Tips for Race‑Day Success

 1. Build a personalised pacing blueprint

-Instead of guessing, map your recent training data onto personalised pace zones.
-Knowing that a 5 km pace of 5:30 min/km is your current threshold helps you decide which intensity to preserve.
-A simple spreadsheet (or a free‑to‑use spreadsheet template) can show you the sweet‑spot where you stay sharp without over‑reaching.
+Instead of guessing, take your recent training data and map it onto personalised pace zones.
+If you know a 5 km at 5:30 min/km is your lactate threshold, you can pick which hard efforts to keep.
+A simple spreadsheet (or one of many free templates) will help you spot the zone where you stay sharp without overdoing it.

 2. Adopt an adaptive training mindset